Amirkia1998/Bin-Packing-Problem/README.md

 The project directory is organized into two main folders:

-1. **hyperpack-main:** This folder contains the library used for the optimization algorithm, namely HyperPack.
+1. **hyperpack:** This folder contains the library used for the optimization algorithm, namely HyperPack.
 It encapsulates the core optimization functionality utilized in the project.

 2. **main:** This folder is the primary workspace for the project and consists of the following components:
 - **data folder:** Contains input data files that can be modified within the `main.py` script to test different scenarios.
 The file path is adjustable in the code using the following snippet: